kinshuk4/daily-coding-problem-solutions/prob201_250/README.md

 This problem was asked by Microsoft.

 Recall  that the minimum spanning tree is the subset of edges of a tree that  connect all its vertices with the smallest possible total edge weight.
 Given an undirected graph with weighted edges, compute the *maximum* weight spanning tree.

+235 (Hard)

+This problem was asked by Facebook.

+Given an array of numbers of length `N`, find both the minimum and maximum using less than `2 * (N - 2)` comparisons.